ryuma04/ryuma04/README.md

 ## 🧠 About Me
 -  Just a student who thought this field would be “fun”
 -  Building things that work… eventually
--  Exploring AI & ML… in hopes of making smarter decisions than before
+-  Exploring AI & ML… in hopes of making smarter decisions

 ---